Car Accidents Caused by Vehicle Manufacturing Defects

 Exacerbation of Injuries Caused by Airbag Deployment

-Airbags have been another widespread defect that has been responsible for many car accident injuries and deaths.
+Airbags have been another widespread defect responsible for many car accident injuries and deaths.
 A defective airbag can fail to deploy.
 In other cases, they can deploy at the wrong time or with excessive force.
-Airbags should be designed and manufactured to inflate by an explosive charge upon a triggering event such as a moderate speed collision.
+Airbags should be designed and manufactured to inflate by an explosive charge upon a triggering event such as a moderate-speed collision.
 Once the bag is inflated, it should fill the space by the passenger and the adjacent support structure.
 Once the passenger hits the bag, it is designed and manufactured to deflate.
-In all, it is the safety mechanism that protects occupants’ heads, neck, and back from the forces generated by the collision when used in conjunction with seatbelts.
-While they are a great invention and should be standard in any modern vehicle, defects can make them more dangerous than not having any airbags at all.
+In all, the safety mechanism protects occupants’ heads, neck, and back from the forces generated by the collision when used in conjunction with seatbelts.
+While they are a great invention and should be standard in any modern vehicle, defects can make them more dangerous than not having any airbags.
 The last thing someone wants is for an airbag to deploy when you hit a pothole or not deploy when you are in an accident at highway speeds.

 Seat Belt Defects and Failures

 Seatbelts have been around since 1885.
-In 1959, they were upgraded from a lap belt to the three-point harness (lap and shoulder belt) that is found in most modern cars.
-Despite their long term use and improvement, they can, and still are, designed and made in defective conditions that cause traumatic brain injuries, spinal injuries, and death.
+In 1959, they were upgraded from a lap belt to the three-point harness (lap and shoulder belt) found in most modern cars.
+Despite their long-term use and improvement, they can, and still are, designed and made in defective conditions that cause traumatic brain injuries, spinal injuries, and death.
 Seat belts can be “false latch” due to a defect.
-This is when a seat belt appears and sounds like it latched, but it is, in fact, not properly fastened.
-This might not be readily apparent from the occupant of the vehicle, and the only way they find out is it comes undone in an accident.
-Seatbelt failures are often written up as “unsecured” in traffic accident reports but have no idea why.
+This is when a seat belt appears and sounds like it is latched, but it is, in fact, not correctly fastened.
+This might not be readily apparent from the vehicle’s occupant, and the only way they find out is if it comes undone in an accident.
+Seatbelt failures are often called “unsecured” in traffic accident reports, but I do not know why.
 The locking mechanism can fail itself.
 This had come up recently when some manufacturers were using plastic rather than metal parts, which caused a failure in accident scenarios.

 What Parents Should Know About Car Seat Recalls and Defects

-Perhaps the most frightening defects are those that are present in children’s car seats.
+Perhaps the most frightening defects are those in children’s car seats.
 Every state requires the use of a car seat, and many parents trust that car seats are safe.
-To help minimize the chance for a defect in a car seat, parents must be somewhat savvy to ensure that the car seat at least meets the least possible safety standards.
-The car seat should be labeled to say that the seat conforms to all federal safety requirements, have instructions on the seats use on the seat, the company’s name, and the date the car seat was made.
-If it does not have this information, this may be a defective car seat, and it should not be bought.
+To help minimize the chance of a defect in a car seat, parents must be somewhat savvy to ensure that the car seat meets the least possible safety standards.
+The car seat should be labeled to say that the seat conforms to all federal safety requirements and have instructions on the seat use on the seat, the company’s name, and the date the car seat was made.
+If it does not have this information, this may be a defective car seat and should not be bought.

-Once you buy a car seat from a reputable company, it needs to appropriately installed.
-If you are unsure of the proper installation, a lot of police departments and fire departments will be happy to show you how to properly install the car seat.
+Once you buy a car seat from a reputable company, it must be appropriately installed.
+If you are unsure of the proper installation, many police and fire departments will gladly show you how to properly install the car seat.
 Even if the car seat owner does everything right, the seat could be defective.
 Car seat buckles or fasteners can have too much play in them, which can cause ejection from the seat.
 Or they can become too tight, which can prevent children from being extricated from the car or inhibit rescue in the event of an accident.
 Strap adjusters can also be faulty, which can make the straps deadly.
 Weak frames for the car seat can create structural instability that causes failures in accidents and cause catastrophic injuries to children.

 What to Do After a Car Accident Caused by a Vehicle Defect

-If a car defect is suspected, it is of paramount importance to preserve the car for inspection by an expert.
+If a car defect is suspected, it is paramount to preserve the car for inspection by an expert.
 Failure to keep the vehicle in question will make it difficult or impossible to find the defect.
-Often a person injured in an accident, where the car is deemed totaled, is under pressure to release the vehicle from their possession and sign it over to the insurance company.
+Often, a person injured in an accident where the car is deemed totaled is pressured to release the vehicle from their possession and sign it to the insurance company.
 The pressure is from the car incurring substantial storage fees.
-It is imperative that if a defect is suspected that you contact a personal injury lawyer with the proper experience to ensure that the evidence is preserved before its destruction or transference.
+If a defect is suspected, you must contact a personal injury lawyer with the proper experience to ensure that the evidence is preserved before its destruction or transference.

 Preserving Evidence in Car Product Liability Claims

 One vital piece of evidence in newer cars is the “black box.”
 This is similar to the black box that you hear that crews are searching for after a plane crash.
-The “black box” is called an electronic control module (ECM) by industry insiders.
-Depending on the vehicle, the black box will have information about speed, seat belt use, acceleration, braking, and airbag activation.
+Industry experts refer to the “black box” as the electronic control module (ECM).
+This device contains data about various aspects such as speed, seat belt usage, braking, acceleration, and airbag deployment, which can vary depending on the vehicle.

 Motor Vehicle Accident Risks for Older Cars

 As car technology grows, the potential for failure grows with it.
 The automation of vehicles is becoming more widely used, as pioneered by Tesla.
 The potential for catastrophic failure can’t be eliminated entirely.
-Due to the fast-paced technology upgrades that we see in cars, a three-year-old car no longer has up to date safety devices.
-While newer safety devices become more complicated systems, they become more prone to faults and failures.
+Due to the fast-paced technology upgrades, a three-year-old car no longer has up-to-date safety devices.
+While newer safety devices become more complicated, they become more prone to faults and failures.
 This can give rise to unexpected and unintended defects that can result in injury or even death.

 When Should You File a Personal Injury Claim for a Car Accident?

-If you have been injured in a car accident as the result of a defective vehicle or vehicle part, you may be entitled to financial compensation for those injuries and losses incurred.
+If you have been injured in a car accident due to a defective vehicle or vehicle part, you may be entitled to financial compensation for those injuries and losses incurred.
 Upon a successful vehicle products liability claim, it may be possible to recover:

 • Past and future medical expenses for the treatment of injuries related to the defective vehicle accident

-• Past and future lost wages for time missed at work to recover from injuries and reduction in earning capacity if you are unable to work because of your injury
+• Past and future lost wages for time missed at work to recover from injuries and reduction in earning capacity if you cannot work because of your injury.

 • Loss of consortium